 SCWK 532.
-Pharmacology and Drug Classification in Social Work 3 credit hours
+Pharmacology and Drug Classification in Social Work (3).

 Prepares students for social work practice in the field of substance abuse and to intervene effectively when working in other areas where addiction may be a concern.
 It includes psychological, physiological and sociological effects of mood altering substances and behaviors and their implications for the addiction process.
 An emphasis on pharmacological effects of tolerance, dependency/withdrawal, cross addiction and drug addiction are covered.
 Understanding common patterns and causes of drug use among subcultures of diverse populations is included.
 Included in the curriculum to fulfill requirements for the Licensed Addiction Counselor (LAC) with the Behavioral Sciences Regulatory Board (BSRB).
 The program requires an addiction treatment focused practicum.
 Interested students should be advised by the social work adviser assigned to this program.

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Cross-listed as WOMS 541.
 Addresses the problem of poverty among women in the U.S. today, and examines existing and proposed public policies designed to alleviate the problem.
 Explores theoretical models of poverty policy analysis and the role of values in their formulation and implementation.
 Discusses issues of age, race and family; special attention is given to poverty among Kansas families.
 Course includes diversity content.
-Prerequisite: 6 hours of social science.
+Prerequisite: 6 credit hours of social science.

 Introduces the student to international social work and social welfare policy.
 Provides an overview of micro and macro practice outside of one's own culture and internationally that facilitates skill development in cross-cultural assessment and intervention at the individual, group and community levels.
 It includes a history of international social work, community and social development.
 Course examines social problems, policies, programs, services, and national and multinational responses as well as current trends in the global community.

 Individual projects for social work students who are capable of doing independent work in areas of special interest.
-Repeatable for credit not to exceed 6 hours.
+Repeatable for credit up to 6 credit hours.
 Prerequisite: instructor's consent.

 Cross-listed as AGE 559, PSY 559 and SOC 559.
 Reviews current interventions which promote successful aging.
 Theoretical bases of this work in biomedical and life span/developmental psychology are featured.
 Intended for students in the College of Health Professions, Liberal Arts & Sciences and Engineering.
 Course includes diversity content.
 Prerequisite: AGE 100, or PSY 111, or SCWK 201, or SOC 111.

 SCWK 572.
-Social Work Practice with Families of Diverse Cultures 3 credit hours
+Social Work Practice with Families of Diverse Cultures (3).

-Designed to introduce students to the global context of working with grandfamilies.
-Provides students with a working knowledge of the elements of diversity when working with grandfamilies (i.e. families where a grandparent(s) is raising their grandchildren).
-Course enhances students' knowledge, skills and ethics to contribute to more effective work with grandfamilies in general.
+Cross-listed as SCWK 730D.
+Introduces students to the global context of working with diverse families.
+Provides students with working knowledge, skills, and practice models for developing cultural competence when working with diverse families.
+Enhances students’ knowledge, skills and ethics to contribute to more effective and competent practice with diverse families.
 Course includes diversity content.

-Cross-listed as WOMS 580J, CJ 381V and CJ 783F.
+Cross-listed as WOMS 580J, CJ 522 and CJ 381V.
 Deals with the roots of domestic violence embedded in family roles, legal systems, religious beliefs, and the psychology of women, children and men.
 Also covers the consequences and prevention of family abuse.
 Includes discussion of literature and films.
 Course includes diversity content.

 Selected topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
+Repeatable for credit.
 Prerequisite: instructor's or program consent.

 Special topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
+Repeatable for credit.
 Prerequisite: instructor's or program consent.